 After William's death, Lois Nye Umberger continued to live in her grandfather's home and continued a career in teaching.
 Locals remember Mrs. Umberger being a wonderfully classy southern lady who rode her horse side-saddle down Cow Creek Road to the Oakdale School where she taught.
 Electricity didn't reach the mansion until the 1950s.
 Lois died in 1964; she was 65 years old.

 William Umberger was the last owner of the old homestead and the last in the family line to have actually lived in the old brick mansion.
-The property was sold in the mid-1980s and the house was razed in 1986.
+The property was sold in the mid-1980s and the house was razed sometime between 1986 and 1994.
 The land would later be the site of the Southbrooke Subdivision.
 William Umberger is now deceased.

 Shortly after Lois' death, the house quickly became a local legend and was known colloquially as the old haunted house; many of Hurricane's youth got their first taste of ghost hunting/legend tripping over the next twenty years by daring each other to go up to the door and knock.
 Stories abounded of an accidental hanging on the property which led to such hauntings, but details of such an event would not be uncovered for many years.
 According to a 1994 History of Hurricane publication, the ghostly activity at the house included anything from strange noises, faint lights moving about the home at night, and shadows passing by the windows.
 It is even reported in a volume of WV paranormal literature (which, due to its high rate of inconsistency, shall remain nameless here) that Henry Umberger's trailer on the property was also haunted in the 1970s, causing him to flee and move away.